 The manufacturing industry has been digitalizing its operations since the emergence of the internet and modern computer technology.
 As a result, the industry possesses terabytes of data collected from their machines on the factory floor.
-But for long they didn’t know what to make of that data.
+But for a long, they didn’t know what to make of that data.
 Not any longer!

 With the application of Artificial Intelligence-powered systems, manufacturing organizations have started using the data collected over years to increase their efficiency and reduce costs.
 Now, AI is considered to be a game-changer at every level in manufacturing.
-Every industry is supposed to be affected dramatically by Artificial Intelligence within 10 years.
+Every industry is supposed to be affected dramatically by AI within 10 years.

 By 2025, the continuous and wide availability of data combined with intelligent algorithms will charge up the manufacturing industry.
 It’ll enable higher production and better quality through optimizations of resources and reduction of overall waste by up to 50%, according to this report by the World Economic Forum.

 But how Artificial Intelligence does this?
 In simple terms, AI performs an action, learns from the results, and adjusts its next actions to achieve better results.
 Looks simple, but this is a technological revolution in manufacturing.
 The organizations adopting it faster will stay ahead of their competitors in terms of overall profitability and better product launches.